qkost/raiders-of-the-lost-dice/Encounters/15 Stonecage Cliffs Underdark.md

 #### Description

-A vast room filled with ancient tomes and scrolls.
+A room filled with ancient tomes and scrolls.
 The air is heavy with the scent of old parchment and ink.

 #### Features

 - **Hidden Knowledge**: A secret section with forbidden texts.
 - **Magical Wards**: Protect the books from theft and damage.
+	- Symbol - **Death.** Each target must make a Constitution saving throw, taking 10d10 necrotic damage on a failed save, or half as much damage on a successful save.
 - **Resident Librarian**: An expert in arcane lore.

 ### 7. Soldier's Common Area